J1000+1242: Characteristics

 J1000+1242 has disturbed morphology indicating a galaxy merger.
 A tidal tail is clearly seen elongating away from the host galaxy towards south by 72 kiloparsecs (kpc), terminating at a location of a small source which implies a tidal dwarf galaxy.

 Two unique nuclear emission sources are located in the galaxy.
 They have a projected separation of around 1.5 kpc indicating the merger resulted J1000+1242 having two active galactic nuclei (AGN) or from both sides of its narrow-line region concealed by a torus of gas and warm dust, or a circumnuclear ring.
 A bright emission line region is also found northeast of the nucleus of J1000+1242, with an irregular morphology indicating an outflowing bi-polar superbubble.

 J1000+1242 has features of a typical AGN.
 This includes a radio core and hotspot.
 There is a presence of a deflected radio jet producing diffused lobes in both southeast and northwest directions.
 Not to mention, J1000+1242 has broad line regions producing emission lines with widths reaching to w_{80} of 850 km s^{−1}.
 In both around and inside its radio lobes measuring ~ 10 kpc, J1000+1242 has five filamentary molecular gas structures.
 They seem to wrap around the radio lobes, which ~ 9 percent of the total molecular gas mass is found enclosed within these structures.

 Star formation

-J1000+1242 has an estimated star formation rate of 50 ± 10 M_{ʘ} yr^{−1} with infrared luminosity deriving from its star formation in an 8-1000 ɥm range, of 45.0^{+0.1}_{-0.2} erg s^{−1}.
+J1000+1242 has an estimated star formation rate of 50 ± 10 M_{☉} yr^{−1} with infrared luminosity deriving from its star formation in an 8-1000 ɥm range, of 45.0^{+0.1}_{-0.2} erg s^{−1}.

 Black hole

-The black hole in J1000+1242 is estimated to be 8.47 ± 0.76 M_{ʘ} based on M_{BH}-σ* relation.
+The black hole in J1000+1242 is estimated to be 8.47 ± 0.76 M_{☉} based on M_{BH}-σ* relation.